AdobeDocs/workfront.en/help/manage-work/projects/updating-work-in-a-project/update-condition-on-project.md

   </ul><p>For more information about project conditions, see <a href="../../../manage-work/projects/manage-projects/project-condition-and-condition-type.md" class="MCXref xref">Overview of Project Condition and Condition Type</a>.</p><note type="note">
    <span>Conditions can be customized for your environment, so you</span>
    <span data-mc-edit-date="2019-06-18T10:07:04.7449325-04:00" data-mc-editor="alinawilson" data-mc-comment="Remove draft with 19.3 and add link to COurtney's article??" data-mc-initials="AL" data-mc-creator="alinawilson" data-mc-create-date="2019-06-18T10:06:50.3739957-04:00">may</span>
    <span> find more than three options for Condition in your environment.
 The names of the Conditions might be different than the ones listed above.
-For information about customizing Conditions in <span>Workfront</span>, see <a href="../../../administration-and-setup/customize-workfront/create-manage-custom-conditions/create-edit-custom-conditions.md" class="MCXref xref">Create or edit a custom condition</a>.</span>
+For information about customizing Conditions in Workfront, see <a href="../../../administration-and-setup/customize-workfront/create-manage-custom-conditions/create-edit-custom-conditions.md" class="MCXref xref">Create or edit a custom condition</a>.</span>
   </note></li>
  <li value="5">Click <span class="bold">Save</span>.Click Save Changes.</li>
 </ol>